Bivouac shelter: Bivouac sack

-A bivouac sack is a smaller type of bivouac shelter.
+A bivouac sack or bivvy bag is a smaller type of bivouac shelter.
 Generally it is a portable, lightweight, waterproof shelter, and an alternative to larger bivouac shelters.
 The main benefit of a bivouac sack shelter is speed of setup and ability to use in a tiny space as compared to tent-like shelters.
 A bivouac sack is therefore a common choice for hikers, cyclists or climbers who have to camp in tight areas, or in unknown areas.
 A bivouac sack will usually have a thin waterproof fabric shell that is designed to slip over a sleeping bag, providing an additional 5 to 10 °C of insulation and forming an effective barrier against wind chill and rain.

 A drawback of a simple bivouac sack is the humidity that condenses on the inner side, leaving the occupant or the sleeping bag moist.
 Moisture severely decreases the insulating effect of sleeping bags.
 This problem has been alleviated somewhat in recent years with the advent of more waterproof, but breathable fabrics, such as Gore-Tex, which allow some humidity to pass through the fabric while blocking most external water.
 A traditional bivouac bag typically cinches all the way down to the user's face, leaving only a small hole to breathe or look through.
 Other bivouac sacks have a mesh screen at the face area to allow for outside visibility and airflow, while still protecting from insects.

 Since the 1980s, an increasing number of militaries including those of the US, UK and many European countries include bivouac sacks as part of their standard issue travelling sleep systems.
 These frequently are designed to attach to the same military's standard issue sleeping bags, and allow soldiers on expedition or away from base camp to keep their entire sleep kit in one individual and low profile system.